multiplexd/doas/README.md

 ## License

 The source code files `persist.c`, `persist.h`, `shadowauth.c` and `shadowauth.h` are
-Copyright (c) multiplex'd; please see the files for license details.
+Copyright (c) multiplexd; please see the files for license details.

 All other source code files in the top level directory and the man pages are Copyright (c) Ted Unangst with adaptions by multiplex'd; please see the files for